Selina Charlotte Thynne1

 Sir Michael Hugh Shaw-Stewart of Greenhall and Blackhall, 8th Bt. was born on 11 July 1854.2 He was the son of Sir Michael Robert Shaw-Stewart of Greenock and Blackhall, 7th Bt. and Lady Octavia Grosvenor.2 He married Lady Alice Emma Thynne, daughter of John Alexander Thynne, 4th Marquess of Bath and Hon.
 Frances Isabella Catherine Vesey, on 14 November 1883.1 He died on 29 June 1942 at age 87, without issue.2

-Sir Michael Hugh Shaw-Stewart of Greenhall and Blackhall, 8th Bt. usually went by his middle name of Hugh.2 He was educated at Eton College, Windsor, Berkshire, England.2 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, England.2 He gained the rank of Captain in the service of the 4th Battalion, Argyll and Sutherland Highlanders.2 He held the office of Member of Parliament (M.P.) for East Renfrewshire between 1886 and 1906.2 He gained the rank of Honorary Colonel in the service of the 5th/6th Battalion, Argyll and Sutherland Highlanders.2 He succeeded to the title of 8th Baronet Stewart, of Greenock and Blackhall, co.
-Renfrew [N.S., 1667] on 10 December 1903.2 He was invested as a Companion, Order of the Bath (C.B.) in 1916.2 He was invested as a Knight Commander, Order of the Bath (K.C.B.) in 1933.2 He was awarded the honorary degree of Doctor of Law (LL.D.) by Glasgow University, Glasgow, Lanarkshire, Scotland, in 1936.2 He was decorated with the award of the Territorial Decoration (T.D.).2 He held the office of Justice of the Peace (J.P.) for Renfrewshire.2
+Sir Michael Hugh Shaw-Stewart of Greenhall and Blackhall, 8th Bt. usually went by his middle name of Hugh.2 He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.2 He gained the rank of Captain in the 4th Battalion, Argyll and Sutherland Highlanders.2 He held the office of Member of Parliament (M.P.) for East Renfrewshire between 1886 and 1906.2 He gained the rank of Honorary Colonel in the 5th/6th Battalion, Argyll and Sutherland Highlanders.2 He succeeded as the 8th Baronet Stewart, of Greenock and Blackhall, co.
+Renfrew [N.S., 1667] on 10 December 1903.2 He was appointed Companion, Order of the Bath (C.B.) in 1916.2 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 1933.2 He was awarded the honorary degree of Doctor of Law (LL.D.) by Glasgow University, Glasgow, Lanarkshire, ScotlandG, in 1936.2 He was awarded the Territorial Decoration (T.D.)2 He held the office of Justice of the Peace (J.P.) for Renfrewshire.2

 Citations